KonstantinosKolokythas/Analytics-Tools-Setup/README.md

 [R Download Link](https://cran.r-project.org/bin/windows/base/)

-## Database

-A database is an organized collection of data, generally stored and accessed electronically from a computer system.
-Where databases are more complex they are often developed using formal design and modeling techniques.
-A database is usually controlled by a database management system (DBMS).
-Together, the data and the DBMS, along with the applications that are associated with them, are referred to as a database system, often shortened to just database.

 ### Navicat

 Navicat is a series of graphical database management and development software produced by CyberTech for MySQL, MariaDB, MongoDB, Oracle, SQLite, PostgreSQL and Microsoft SQL Server.
 It has an Explorer-like graphical user interface and supports multiple database connections for local and remote databases.
 Its design is made to meet the needs of a variety of audiences, from database administrators and programmers to various businesses/companies that serve clients and share information with partners.